Pulkit-Khandelwal/purple-mri/README.md

 ## Other scripts
 ### Intensity-based volumetric template building
+We build intensity-based volumetric templates using the [greedy](https://sites.google.com/view/greedyreg/about?authuser=0) tool.
+The required binaries (for Linux) and the scripts are located in the the `intensity_template` within the `scripts` directory.
+Follow the instructions [here](https://github.com/Pulkit-Khandelwal/purple-mri/blob/main/scripts/intensity_template/README.md).

 ### Ex vivo and in vivo registration
 Script `exvivo_invivo_greedy_registration.sh` to register t1w (in vivo) and ex vivo (t2w) MRI is located in the folder `scripts`.
-We use the [greedy](https://sites.google.com/view/greedyreg/about?authuser=0) tool to register the segmentations of in vivo aseg+aparc labels derived from FreeSurfer and 10-label initial deep learning segmentation of postmortem MRI.
+We use [greedy](https://sites.google.com/view/greedyreg/about?authuser=0) to register the segmentations of in vivo aseg+aparc labels derived from FreeSurfer and 10-label initial deep learning segmentation of postmortem MRI.
 The warps are then used to regsiter the MRIs.

 ### Perform GLM analyses